cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/zsh-env-var.md

 **🗺️ This tutorial covers how to:**

 * Login to an application secured by Cloudflare Access from the command line using `cloudflared`
-* Use Z Shell to create a time-saving command to store the JWT as an environment variable
+* Use Z Shell or Bash to create a time-saving command to store the JWT as an environment variable

 **⏲️Time to complete: 5 minutes**

 ## Install `cloudflared`

-Start by [downloading and installing](/connections/connect-apps/install-and-setup) the Argo Tunnel daemon, `cloudflared`.
+Start by [downloading and installing](/connections/connect-apps/install-and-setup/installation) the Argo Tunnel daemon, `cloudflared`.
 On Mac, you can do so by running the following `brew` command.
 If you do not have Homebrew, follow the [documentation](https://docs.brew.sh/Installation) to install it.

 `$ brew install cloudflare/cloudflare/cloudflared`